sylvaticus/SPMLJ/lessonsSources/00_-_INTRO_-_Introduction_julia_ml/0001_-_Course_presentation.md

 ## What will you get from this course

-This course aims to provide a gentle introduction to Julia, a modern, expressive and efficient programming language, and introduce the main concepts around machine learning, together with some algorithms and practical implementations of machine learning workflows.
+This course aims to provide a gentle introduction to Julia, a modern, expressive and efficient programming language, and to introduce the main concepts around machine learning, together with some algorithms and practical implementations of machine learning workflows.

-In particular the objectives are :
+In particular, attending this course you will receive :
-1. Supply students with an operational knowledge of a modern and efficient general-purpose language that can be employed for the implementation of their research daily activities;
+1. An operational knowledge of a modern and efficient general-purpose language, with a focus on numerical and scientific computation;
-2. Present several specific but commonly used tools in multiple scientific areas (data transformation, optimisation,...)
+2. An exposure to several specific but commonly used tools in multiple scientific areas (data transformation, optimisation, ...)
-3. Introducing students to modern tools for scientific collaboration and software quality, such as version control systems and best practices to obtain replicable results.
+3. An overview of modern tools for scientific collaboration and software quality, such as version control systems and best practices to obtain replicable results.
-4. Introduce machine learning approaches: scopes, terminology, typologies, workflow organisation
+4. An introduction to machine learning approaches: scopes, terminology, typologies, workflow organisation
-5. Introduce some specific machine learning algorithms for classification and regression
+5. An in-deep introduction to some specific machine learning algorithms for classification and regression (perceptron, neural networks, random forests..)
+6. Experience is employing Machine Learning workflows to specific cases on multiple domains

 ## How to attend the course